-It has been well documented that nature is a key contributor to well-being.
+About: It has been well documented that nature is a key contributor to well-being.
 Known for lowering stress levels, blood pressure and strengthening your immune system.
-Irrespective of age, everyone can benefit from a mood-lifting walk.
-And, where better to explore than the town’s far-reaching woodland and countryside.
+Irrespective of age, everyone can benefit from a mood-lifting walk which is why you should take a stroll through one of Swindon's best parks.

 Blackberries, elderberries and sloe berries are the most commonly collected fruits.
 However, if you choose to explore the nature’s other offerings always check exactly what your picking.
 As any plants and fruits can resemble those of the edible variety.

-For more guidance and advice visit, the Tree Council’s guide to foraging: Hedgerow Harvest
+For more guidance and advice visit, the Tree Council’s guide to foraging HERE!

-The summer is over.
+About: The summer is over.
 If the dark mornings prove to be a challenge, gift yourself a lie in.
-Take this lesson in self-care and reward yourself with a late brunch in Old Town.
+Take this lesson in self-care and reward yourself with a delicious brunch in Swindon.
 Because sleep is good for you and lie-ins more so.
-Writing for the Sleep Council, Professor Chris Idzikowski, a sleep expert, says: A lie-in balances out sleep debt accumulated during the working week and helps with brain recovery and memory processing.
-In that extra hour, the implication is that one’s mental apparatus (the brain) continues to work at repairing itself.

 Definition of conkers - A game where two conker players take turns to hit the other conker with their own.
 With the winner being the one who’s conker doesn’t break.